|Course Number||Course Title||CL||LAB||CR|

 Background and Drug/Alcohol Testing

-As a pre-clinical requirement, students will be required to undergo a criminal background check and drug and alcohol screening.
+As a pre-clinical requirement, students will be required to undergo a criminal background check and drug and alcohol screening through agencies chosen by the Dental Hygiene program.
+In addition, all students are subject to random screening throughout the program.
 No student will be exempt from this process.
 Students are provided with procedural and cost information subsequent to admission to the dental hygiene program and are responsible for all costs associated with these testing procedures.

 - Transferring to other institutions